RavioliMiseroli/RavioliMiseroli/README.md

 ### ❕❗ Interests

-🔭 I’m currently working on a Discord Bot with the FFXIV API ...
+🔭 I’m currently working on a Discord Bot with the FFXIV API

-🌱 I’m currently learning C# and JavaScript...
+🌱 I’m currently learning C# and JavaScript

-📫 How to reach me: Tinacxx1103@gmail.com...
+📫 How to reach me: Tinacxx1103@gmail.com

-😄 Pronouns: She/Her/Hers ...
+😄 Pronouns: She/Her/Hers

-⚡ Fun fact: I AM a FFXIV Addict... and I love taking pictures ❤
+⚡ Fun fact: I AM a FFXIV Addict and I love taking pictures ❤

 ### 👐 See ya